 If you have a previous history with a gynaecological condition (e.g. an ovarian cyst), it’s recommended that you pass your medical records on to your GP for a full assessment.

-In the case of pregnancy, it is not common that a gynaecologist checks Dutch women after the age of 30, even if she’s pregnant with her first child.
-As an international resident, you can expect occasional check-ups during pregnancy unless you request otherwise.
-This is common whether you choose a midwife or gynaecologist as your primary caregiver.
+As an international resident, you can expect regular check-ups during pregnancy unless you request otherwise.
+This is the case whether you choose a midwife or gynaecologist as your primary caregiver.

 You may also be invited for a national preventive health check for one of the following: